endepointe/watchlog/docs/olddocs/PRD_OLD.md

 1. **Data Collection:**
     - The system should be able to collect data from the specified source.
+    - Specify supported data formats for efficient data parsing.

 2. **TLS Connection Establishment:**
     - Implement TLS over TCP socket creation and management.
-    - Create, Update, and Revoke certificates with an CA manager
+    - Create, Update, and Revoke certificates with an in-house CA manager

 3. **Data Processing and Serialization:**
     - The collected data should be processed and serialized for transmission over the TCP connection.